oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-After you have installed the Red Hat Enterprise Virtualization Hypervisor operating system, all network interface cards attached to the hypervisor are initially in an unconfigured state.
-You must configure at least one network interface to connect the hypervisor with the Red Hat Enterprise Virtualization Manager.
+After you have installed oVirt Node operating system, all network interface cards attached to the hypervisor are initially in an unconfigured state.
+You must configure at least one network interface to connect the hypervisor with oVirt.

 ⁠